-To help you with the written portion of the exams, Maine tells you just about everything you need to know in its 207-page Commercial Driver's Manual.
-The manual is available free from any BMV office or downloadable as a PDF (beware that it's a large file).
+To help you with the written portion of the exams, Maine tells you just about everything you need to know in its Commercial Driver's Manual.
+The manual is available free from any BMV office or downloadable as a PDF.

 The manual is extremely detailed, explaining the application procedures and offering in-depth descriptions of the road test.
 The manual also offers study guides, complete with sample questions, for the various license classes and endorsements.

 The manual is extremely useful for helping you pass the written exam and getting your commercial learner's permit.
 However, the manual alone will not give you enough information and training to actually safely get behind the wheel of a commercial vehicle.

 If you want more help than the Maine Commercial Driver's Manual has to offer, there are study guides available from different websites.
 Do an online search for "Maine commercial driver education" and you'll find them.